 - Driving – the essential skills

-- The official theory test kit for licenced driving instructors from the Driver and Vehicle Standards Agency (DVSA) e-Learning the Driving Instructor’s Handbook.
+- The official theory test kit for licensed driving instructors from the Driver and Vehicle Standards Agency (DVSA) e-Learning the Driving Instructor’s Handbook.

 Learn the rules and skills you’ll be tested on by studying these.
 They’re available online and at most high-street bookstores.